dgraph-io/dgraph-docs/content/howto/exportdata/export-data-cloud.md

      }
    }
    ```
+1. Use the `signedUrls` to download the exported files.

-   Depending on the format that you chose to create an export, three files are generated.
+   Depending on the format that you chose to create an export, three files are generated viz., one each for the data RDF/JSON file, the GraphQL schema and the DQL schema.

 {{% notice "note" %}}
 Ensure that you download these files as soon as possible because the signed URLs to download these files expire after 48 hours from the time they were generated.
-You can use `curl -O <SIGNED_URL>` to download the files to the current directory.
+You can use `curl -O <SIGNED_URL>` to download the files to the current directory or access the links using a browser.
 {{% /notice %}}

 ### Exporting data from Dgraph Cloud programmatically